thorchain/docs/thornodes/emergency-procedures.md

 THORChain is a distributed network.
 When the network is under attack or a funds-at-risk bug is discovered, Node Operators should react quickly to secure and defend.

 {% hint style="warning" %}
 Even during emergencies, Node Operators should refrain from doxxing themselves.
-Staying psuedo-anonymous is critical to ensuring the network is impartial, nuetral and resistant to capture.
+Staying pseudo-anonymous is critical to ensuring the network is impartial, neutral and resistant to capture.
 {% endhint %}

 ## Reporting a Bug